Fasunle/file-sharer/README.md

-# File Sharing App - tenatica-ui
+# File Sharing App

 A file sharing application that allows one user to share a file with another user.

 ## Getting started

 The app is easy to startup.
-In development mode, open the `tenatica-ui` root directory and run the following `bash` command.
+In development mode, open the root directory and run the following `bash` command.

 ```bash
     yarn dev